oracle-quickstart/oci-weblogic-migration/README.md

 Purpose
 -------
-Oracle WebLogic Migration tool lifts and shifts single/multi node Weblogic Domain to Oracle Cloud Infrastructure optionally fronted by a load balancer.
-The solution will create only one stack at time and further modifications  will be done on the same stack.
+The **OCI WebLogic Migration Tool** enables lift-and-shift migration of single or multi-node WebLogic domains to Oracle Cloud Infrastructure (OCI), optionally fronted by a load balancer.

-The Oracle WebLogic Migration tool is designed to facilitate a smooth lift-and-shift migration of WebLogic domains to the cloud.
+- The solution creates only **one stack at a time**, and further modifications are applied to the same stack.
-The solution will introspect a Weblogic Domain and creates a tailored Resource Manager Stack that leverages the capabilities of OCI Resource Manager service to securely create OCI Network, Compute Instances to host the WebLogic Domain discovered.
+- The tool introspects an existing WebLogic Domain and generates a tailored Resource Manager Stack that leverages OCI Resource Manager capabilities to securely provision:
+  - OCI Networking resources
+  - Compute Instances to host the discovered WebLogic Domain

+> **Note:**
+> The tool does **not** migrate any on-premises databases and does **not** configure any database components in OCI.

 Requirements